toolanalogies/toolanalogies.github.io/index.md

 In this work, we show that a similar form of reasoning can be enabled in robots by combining commonsense priors from vision language models (VLMs) with counterfactual reasoning through simulation.
 We propose **ToolAnalogy**, a novel approach that discovers object properties that are causally related to task success by experimenting with counterfactual objects generated with a 3D semantic object editor, and uses these causal features to classify novel objects as substitutes to carry out the task.

+---

+Imagine the three scenarios below where the robot completes the task using a *tool*.
 <figure style="display: flex; gap: 10px; flex-wrap: wrap; width: 100%; margin: auto; padding: 0">
     <div style="flex: 1">
         <video width="100%" autoplay loop muted style="flex: 1">